Ruban2205/Face-Mask-Detector/README.md

 - ```train_mask_detector.py```: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our ```mask_detector.model```.
 A training history ```plot.png``` containing accuracy/loss curves is also produced
 - ```detect_mask_image.py```: Performs face mask detection in static images
 - ```detect_mask_video.py```: Using your webcam, this script applies face mask detection to every frame in the stream

+## Features

+- Real-time face mask detection
+- High accurace and performance
+- Easy to use and integrate into existing systems
+- Supports both image and video input

 ## Languages and Tools used